GOP candidate’s private equity resume draws scrutiny in Va.

 The 2015 acquisition and subsequent sale of Pavlick’s mobile home park is a core business practice for private equity firms such as Carlyle, which buy and restructure private companies to build value for their investors, sometimes cutting jobs and services in the process.

-But the deal, one of hundreds Carlyle executed in recent years, could become a political liability for Carlyle's former co-CEO, Glenn Younkin, who is now running as the Republican candidate for governor in Virginia and highlighting his experience “building businesses and creating jobs.”
+But the deal, one of hundreds Carlyle executed in recent years, could become a political liability for the company’s former co-CEO, Glenn Younkin, who is now running as the Republican candidate for governor in Virginia and highlighting his experience “building businesses and creating jobs.”

 “They don’t realize that these are peoples’ homes.
 We’re not just numbers on a spreadsheet,” said Pavlick, now 74 years old.
 “They have no conscience.”